DjackSs/pate_d_or_gp/README.md

 ## Description

-This is a Java Persistent Application (JPA) using the Hibernate framework to perform CRUD opperations on a database.
+This is a Java Persistent Application (JPA) that uses the Hibernate framework to perform CRUD operations on a database.

-This project is the second step in developing an application to manage a fictional restaurant chain called "Pate D'Or".
+This project is the second step in the development of an application to manage a fictional restaurant chain called "Pate D'Or".

 Information about the context can be found in the ./assets folder.